barrettotte/IBMi-Book/README.md

-# Learning the IBMi as a Lowly Web Developer
+# Learning IBM i as a Lowly Web Developer

 https://barrettotte.github.io/IBMi-Book/

-<p>This is a "book" for curious developers to start learning how to program on the IBMi.</p>
+<p>This is a "book" for curious developers to start learning how to program on IBM i.</p>

 <br>